About our courses

-The teaching year at Loughborough is divided into two 15-week semesters, each with 12 weeks for teaching/learning/revision followed by three weeks for assessment and feedback.
-There is a Christmas break in Semester 1 and an Easter break in Semester 2 (see the University’s term dates for further details).
+The teaching year at Loughborough is divided into two 15-week semesters.
+Each consists of a 12-week teaching/learning/revision window followed by three weeks for assessment and feedback.
+The Christmas break falls in Semester One; the Easter break in Semester Two.
+See the full list of term dates.

 Modules and courses